How to Calculate Your Macros For Fat Loss: Quick Summary

 So, to sum this up, the food sources you choose are just as important as the total number of calories.
 At least, if you care about the quality of your results.

-How to Calculate Your Macros For Cutting Body Fat
+How to Calculate Your Macros For Fat Loss

 When it comes to your cutting diet, you must have your macros set up properly.
 Otherwise, there is no reason to expect results.